What sets the Greenlight prepaid debit card apart from the Goalsetter app? Get help quickly deciding which is best for your family.

 Finally, if you want to get your kids started in investing right now, then Greenlight is the way to go, as Goalsetter’s investing platform is not ready yet.

-Goalsetter vs Greenlight App — don't get too caught up on over-analyzing the perfect one for you and your family.
+Goalsetter vs Greenlight App – don't get too caught up in over-analyzing the perfect one for you and your family.
 Make your best decision, based on the information provided, and start to use one.
 You'll understand better how this can help with allowance and chore management, teen and kid money management, and more, as you go.

 And if you’re still on the fence?
 Then be sure to check out: